 You will find that most of these state associations are part of the ENP Network.
 We have talked about them before, and you should create a profile there too.

-The ENP Network is another professional hub for NPs to stay updated on what’s happening in the world of advanced practice.
+The ENP Network is another professional hub for NPs to visit and stay updated on what's happening in the world of advanced practice.
 Think of it as a very special club for nurse practitioners.

 When you join the ENP Network you will be able to use their handy preceptor directory completely for free.
 However, you can also get a paid, 3-month “Access Pass” that allows you to see new preceptors in real time, message them, and view more information about them.
 It costs $90.